-Further, “forwarding the story to a group was as easy as forwarding it to an individual” — with this new open government directive, we see the same idea; with email and databases online, it is far easier for, say, federal employees of a department to search for and look at citizen contributions rather than having to open mail, read it, file it, and then dig through filing cabinets to find it again.
+Further, “forwarding the story to a group was as easy as forwarding it to an individual.”
+With this new open government directive, we see the same idea: with email and databases online, it is far easier for, say, federal employees of a department to search for and look at citizen contributions rather than having to open mail, read it, file it and then dig through filing cabinets to find it again.

 It seems that citizen participation in government online would be limited to this group; blogs are a prime example of Internet interactivity, and if one is not familiar with them, it would be difficult to participate in any sort of online collaborative government.

-Thus, it seems for at least some time that many of our old methods will remain in place, and that the majority of citizens will not be taking over writing legislation or regulations anytime soon.
+Thus it seems that at least for some time, many of our old methods will remain in place and the majority of citizens will not be taking over writing legislation or regulations anytime soon.
 Until the bulk of the population becomes more familiar with the Internet, a collaborative online government will not reach a majority of the public.

 Public schools with Internet access as well as free public libraries that provide access are excellent resources to those too poor to use computers.
-Classes in libraries that offer computer training will also be handy; devoting a portion of the budget for the Open Government Initiative to providing these classes would be a wise move on the part of the Obama Administration.
+Classes in libraries that offer computer training will also be handy.
+Devoting a portion of the budget for the Open Government Initiative to providing these classes would be a wise move on the part of the Obama Administration.

-The benefits of collaborative democracy are obvious; many citizens of the United States who do not work for the federal government possess expertise across the spectrum of fields.
+The benefits of collaborative democracy are obvious: many citizens of the United States who do not work for the federal government possess expertise across the spectrum of fields.
 As Beth Simone Noveck puts it:

 The notion that government knows best is a myth.
 Even in the absence of bad intentions or personally corrupt motives, the bureaucrat or politician in Washington simply lacks access to the right information and useful ways of making sense of good science.

 Someone with, for example, expertise in the cultivating of redwood trees could help the Department of the Interior draft regulations for government workers in the National Parks of California.

-This is clearly a major issue that will need to be addressed; perhaps the mere idea of helping one’s fellow citizens and having an effect on law will be enough for people to contribute.
+This is clearly a major issue that will need to be addressed.
+Perhaps the mere idea of helping one’s fellow citizens and having an effect on law will be enough for people to contribute.
 We’ll have to wait and see.

-Collaborative government also presents an opportunity for the majority to tyrannize the minority or vice versa; if a large group of people from the minority contribute ideas on legislation without the knowledge of the majority, or if the majority mobilizes and contributes more than the minority, it may force regulation that is harmful to a large segment of the American populace.
+Collaborative government also presents an opportunity for the majority to tyrannize the minority or vice versa.
+If a large group of people from the minority contribute ideas on legislation without the knowledge of the majority, or if the majority mobilizes and contributes more than the minority, it may force regulation that is harmful to a large segment of the American population.